luoyuanlab/scanmap/README.md

 The code `high_germline_scanmap.py` is a wrapper code that takes in a pickle file consisting of subject-by-gene (or subject-by-pathway) matrix, reads in confounding variables corresponding to the subjects, calls the `ScanMap` class in `ScanMap.py` to perform supervised confounding aware NMF for polygenic risk modeling.

 The meanings of the parameters are defined in `high_germline_scanmap.py`.
-This code by defaults uses visible GPU.
+This code by default uses visible GPU.

 ### Citation
 ```